pywebio/PyWebIO/docs/spec.rst

 * type: content type
 * style: str, Additional css style
-* container_selector: The css selector of output widget's container.
+* container_selector: The css selector of output widget's content slot.
 If empty(default), use widget self as container
-* container_dom_id: The dom id set to output widget's container.
+* container_dom_id: The dom id need to be set to output widget's content slot.
 * scope: str, CSS selector of the output container.
 If multiple containers are matched, the content will be output to every matched container
 * position: int, see :ref:`scope - User manual <scope_param>`
+* click_callback_id:
 * Other attributes of different types

 ``container_selector`` and ``container_dom_id`` is used to implement output context manager.